 System resources

 To help maintain consistent system performance, configure Helix Core Server to monitor system resources, balance loads, and prevent large spikes in resource usage.
-The server can reduce the amount of work the server accepts when resources become limited by:
+The server can reduce the amount of work the server accepts when resources become limited.
+The server can:

-• Pausing incoming commands when medium thresholds are reached.
+• Pause incoming commands when medium thresholds are reached.

-• Terminating incoming commands when high thresholds are reached.
+• Terminate incoming commands when high thresholds are reached.

 For additional information and advice about how to set the limits, see the output of the p4 help server-resources command.